 Applied Behavior Analysis Careers

 An ABA degree opens more doors than most people expect.
 ABA careers span clinical settings, schools, hospitals, non-profits, and corporate environments.
-Among the jobs related to applied behavior analysis available to graduates:
+Here’s a closer look at some of the jobs related to applied behavior analysis available to graduates.

 Frequently Asked Questions

-Most people complete the path in about 6 to 8 years, including a bachelor’s degree (about 4 years), a master’s degree (about 2 years), and supervised fieldwork hours that are often completed during graduate study.
+- How long does it take to become a BCBA®?
+A typical path can take about 6 to 8 years, including a bachelor’s degree (about 4 years), a master’s degree (about 2 years), and supervised fieldwork hours that are often completed during graduate study.
 Some combined or accelerated programs can shorten that timeline.

 Are You Ready for a Career in Applied Behavior Analysis?